 FISE sets itself apart from other action sporting events through one simple method: Free admission for all.
 Thousands will assemble on the river banks for an outrageous display of tricks and freestyles on water and land courses.

 ‘Witness the impossible take place over a variety of extreme sport competitions during a five-day span that will leave you utterly stunned.’

-I had a feeling that there was going to be a bit going on at FISE but completely underestimated how much rad stuff they would have at the venue.
-What can only be described as the Disneyland of Action sports events, FISE Montpellier was next level!
+There is quite a bit going on at FISE, don’t underestimate how much rad stuff they have at the venue.
+What can only be described as the Disneyland of Action sports events, FISE Montpellier is next level!
 As soon as you get to Rives Du Lez, you can hear the commentators and fans going wild.
-The first day, I didn’t know where to begin; I was like a kid in a candy store.
+The first day, you don’t know where to begin; you feel like a kid in a candy store.

 Spectators and tourists will be happy to know that the FISE offers free admission to anyone willing to attend.
 The river-side environment offers the public a truly unique viewing experience.